Move-minimizing puzzles and diamond-colored modular/distributive lattices

-is the move-minimizing puzzle in which the player is given two Ming'antu tilings of a square board and must move from one tiling to the other by (legal) centered southwesterly snake moves.
+is the move-minimizing puzzle in which the player is given two Ming'antu tilings of a square board and must move from one tiling to the other by (legal) centered southwesterly snake moves (hereafter called `snake moves').
 Our challenge to the reader is to solve the associated move-minimizing puzzle.
-Here's a specific instance of the puzzle that might serve as a helpful warm-up: What is the minimum number of (legal) centered southwesterly snake moves required to move from $\mys$ to $\myt$, where these Ming'antu tilings are identified as in Figure ~\ref{fig:Challenge1}?\footnote{The reader may contact one of the authors for an answer to this question.}
+Here's a specific instance of the puzzle that might serve as a helpful warm-up: What is the minimum number of snake moves required to move from $\mys$ to $\myt$, where these Ming'antu tilings are identified as in \ChallengeFigure?\footnote{The reader may contact one of the authors for an answer to this question.}

 Here is the promised hint.
-We will codify the legal moves of the game using colored and directed edges as follows: Write $\mys \myarrow{i} \myt$ for Ming'antu tilings $\mys$ and $\myt$ in $\mathcal{M}(n)$ if $\myt$ is formed from $\mys$ by adding a snake of length $i$ (when $i$ is even) or removing a snake of length $i$ (when $i$ is odd).
+We will codify snake moves using colored and directed edges as follows: Write $\mys \myarrow{i} \myt$ for Ming'antu tilings $\mys$ and $\myt$ in $\mathcal{M}(n)$ if $\myt$ is formed from $\mys$ by adding a snake of length $i$ (when $i$ is even) or removing a snake of length $i$ (when $i$ is odd).
 From here on, the notation $\mathcal{M}(n)$ will denote this Snakes on a Ming'antu Square puzzle digraph.
 We will construct a diamond-colored distributive lattice $\mathcal{C}(n)$ that is isomorphic to $\mathcal{M}(n)$ as an edge-colored directed graph.
 Let